 What is fill dirt?
-Whether you work in the construction industry or you struggle to perform at least one home enhancement project per annum, you could end up becoming accustomed to this term.
-Fill dirt is a popular product among experts in lots of diverse industries and provide a cheap panacea for jobs of all scales.
+Whether you work in the construction industry or you struggle to perform at least one home enhancement project per year, you could end up becoming accustomed to this term.
+Fill dirt is a popular product in the construction industry.
 If you are keen on learning more, sit back and relax as we offer you an in-depth description of what fill dirt is.

 What is Fill Dirt?

 One of the characteristics that make this term different from other landscaping materials is the fact that it has no organic matter content.
 Fill dirt is void of nutrients that would enhance the growth of plants and isn’t known as the most beautiful product in the industry.
-But, since full dirt is obtained from the layer underneath the topsoil, they are regarded as more packable material that has turned out to be the best option for several construction and renovation projects.
-Fill dirt is extracted from an area where soil is being excavated as a part of the leveling process for an area; it may also consist of stones, rocks, sands, including earth.
+Fill dirt is obtained from the layer underneath the topsoil.
+This material is more compactable and is the best option for several construction and renovation projects.
+Fill dirt is extracted from an area where soil is being excavated as a part of the leveling process for an area and can contain stones, rocks and sands.

 Fill dirt should not contain organic matter because the organic matter will break down, creating several spaces inside the fill, which could result in setting.
 Unequal or too much setting of the fill could lead to damage to any structure erected on the fill.

-Fill dirt can be bought filtered (void of stones and rocks) or unfiltered.
+Fill dirt can be bought screened (void of stones and rocks) or unscreened.

-While this type of material is not ideal for amending and building garden beds and lawns, it boasts of other good benefits.
+While this type of material is not ideal for garden beds and lawns, it boasts of other good benefits.

 Uses of Fill Dirt